King Tides, More Waves, and January Warmth - KION546

 Inexperienced swimmers should remain out of the water due to dangerous surf conditions.

-Tuesday: Scattered high clouds and mild with coastal highs in the upper 50s to mid 60s and low to mid 60s inland.
+Tuesday: Mostly cloudy with widespread high clouds.
+Mild with coastal highs in the upper 50s to mid 60s and low to mid 60s inland.

+Overnight: A few low clouds may push in with patchy fog.
+Lows will be in the mid 30s-40s.

+Wednesday: Scattered high clouds.
+Otherwise, slightly warm with highs mainly in the 60s with a few inland spots reaching the low 70s.

-Extended: Dry conditions can be expected through the wee week.
+Extended: Dry conditions can be expected through the week.
 Building high pressure will continue to block storms and push them off to our north.
 We’ll see occasional passing high clouds, but that’s about it.
-Temperatures will slowly climb into the end of the week with highs ranging from 5-15ºF above normal from Thursday all the way into next week.
+Temperatures will slowly climb into the end of the week with highs ranging from 5-15ºF above normal all the way into next week.
+Next rain chances may hold off until the last week of January.

 -------------------------------------------------------------------------